malikiz/quick-command/README.md

 ### How to use in Chrome browser:
 - To call Quick Command popup hold `Control` key and then press `Shift` key twice quickly.
 - Input your link name or button name to quick command
-- Use arrows on your keyboard to
+- Use arrows on your keyboard to choice your action

 ### Building extension:
 For build extension run in bash: